Nadoum: Together for Change – Sustaining HIV services in MENA

 - Working with key stakeholders to tackle stigma, discrimination and criminalisation of people based on sexual orientation and gender identity.

-- Believing that respect for human rights including changing laws and policy is key for removing barriers to HIV services.
+- Understanding that respect for human rights including changing laws and policy is key for removing barriers to HIV services.

-The multi-country grant is funded by the Global Fund to fight AIDS, Tuberculosis and Malaria and implemented by Frontline AIDS as Principal Recipient in conjunction with national and regional partners in Egypt, Jordan, Lebanon, Morocco, Tunisia – Ajem, ALCS, AHSUD, AMSED, ATP+ Caritas Egypt, Coalition Plus, Dar Al Amal, El Nour, FOCCEC, Freedom, ITPC-MENA, MENAHRA, MENANPUD, MENA Rosa, Ness Association for Combined Prevention, Qodrat, RANAA, SIBA, SIDC, Skoun, Tunisian Association for the Fight against STIs and HIV/AIDS (ATL) and Vivre Positif.
+The multi-country grant is funded by the Global Fund and implemented by Frontline AIDS as Principal Recipient in conjunction with a wide range of national and regional partners in Egypt, Jordan, Lebanon, Morocco, Tunisia – Ajem, ALCS, AHSUD, AMSED, ATP+ Caritas Egypt, Coalition Plus, Dar Al Amal, El Nour, FOCCEC, Freedom, ITPC-MENA, MENAHRA, MENANPUD, MENA Rosa, Ness Association for Combined Prevention, Qodrat, RANAA, SIBA, SIDC, Skoun, Tunisian Association for the Fight against STIs and HIV/AIDS (ATL) and Vivre Positif.